numEricL/table.vim/README.md

 ## Commands

-Two top level commands are defined, `:Table` and `:TableOption`.
+Two top level commands are defined, `:Table` and `:TableConfig`.
 Tab-completion is available for all subcommands and arguments.

 ### `:Table` - Table Actions